 While the impact from outstanding foreign currency loans on the risk profile of Addiko Group is not decisive, the Group is subject to legal risk stemming from the invalidity of agreed foreign currency, interest and interest rate adjustment clauses following judicial decisions or changes to statutory provisions.
-Information on these legal risks are shown in detail in Note 67 of Addiko Group's Annual Report 2023.
+Information on these legal risks are presented in Note (67) of the 2024 Consolidated Financial Statements.